-- Understand key legal principles, issues and debates in environmental law. - Be capable of researching and analysing current environmental issues - Recognise the standard of research and analysis expected of a postgraduate law student and be capable of producing research to that standard. - Understand the academic and practical aspects of law in diverse areas.
+- Understand key legal principles, issues and debates in environmental law. - Be capable of researching and analysing current environmental issues - Recognise the standard of research and analysis expected of a postgraduate law student and be capable of producing research to that standard. - Understand the academic and practical aspects of law in diverse areas. - Modules will be consistently updated in order to give a contemporary overview of any developments in the area of environmental protection.

-Academic Content: A 1 Students will acquire a thorough understanding of legal principles as applied across different areas of law.
-A2 Students will understand the features of legal systems across major jurisdictions and of international legal systems as applicable to their chosen modules. А3 Students will understand whether and how their chosen areas of law insect with other legal frameworks.
+Academic Content: A1 Students will acquire a thorough understanding of legal principles as applied across different areas of law.
+A2 Students will understand the features of legal systems across major jurisdictions and of international legal systems as applicable to their chosen modules, as well as gain an overall knowledge of general and relevant issues of public international law in relation to climate protection. А3 Students will understand whether and how their chosen areas of law insect with other legal frameworks.

-Disc Disciplinary Skills - able to: В1 Students will develop the ability to assimilate and evaluate a range of primary and secondary legal materials, including legislation, regulations and administrative guidance and the academic and professional literature. В2 Students will further develop their ability to analyse critically a variety of primary and secondary materials
+Disciplinary Skills - able to: B1 Students will develop the ability to assimilate and evaluate a range of primary and secondary legal materials, including legislation, regulations and administrative guidance and the academic and professional literature. В2 Students will further develop their ability to analyse critically a variety of primary and secondary materials. В3 Students will have the opportunity to learn from eminent scholars and practitioners in the area of Environmental Law in order to enhance their skills.